shwzr/Laraxtract/README.md

   </a>
 </p>

-> Just a little .py file that generates discord nitro.
+> Just a small .py file that retrieves the streaming links from the laranime.tv site.

 ##  👇 Downloads